indica-mcf/Indica/doc/data.rst

 For JET diagnostics, if the information on the LOS or measurement positions is not available in the PPFs, it is taken from the central database built for SURF (RO is David Taylor).
 It may not be the most optimized database, but it is a standard and is consistent with what users see on the program SURF.
 The information therein has been checked for most diagnostics with their ROs.

-.. _dtype:
+.. _quantity:

 List of Data to Read
 --------------------------------------
-Grouped by measurement quantity, the diagnostics (identified with their DDA names) currently included in the program are:
+Grouped by measurement quantity, the diagnostics (identified with their INSTRUMENT names) currently included in the program are:

-* Electron density and temperature diagnostics: **HRTS, LIDR, KK3, KG10**
+* Electron density and temperature diagnostics: **Thomson scattering, ECE, reflectometry** (in JET: HRTS, LIDR, KK3, KG10)
-* Radiation: **SXR, KB5**
+* Radiation: **Bolometry, SXR** (in JET: SXR, KB5)
-* Spectroscopy: **KS3, KT7/3**
+* Passive spectroscopy: **Bremsstrahlung, VUV, X-ray crystal** (in JET: KS3, KT7/3, KX1)
 * Charge exchange recombination spectroscopy: **CXRS**
-* Tomographic reconstruction of total radiation: **BOLT, B5NN, B5ML, B5MF**
+* Tomographic reconstruction of total/SXR radiation: **Bolometry, SXR** (in JET: BOLT, B5NN, B5ML, B5MF)
-* Other tools/diagnostics: **analysis of MHD activity** through FFT and toroidal mode analysis of Mirnov coils, oscillation amplitudes of fast KK3 and SXR.
+* Other tools/diagnostics: **analysis of MHD activity** through FFT and toroidal mode analysis of Mirnov coils, oscillation amplitudes of fast ECE and SXR.

 Below are the details of the data that has to be read for each of these and other quantities that have to be read or computed for a correct functioning of the program.
-Most of the diagnostic variables are stored in PPFs of which DDA and DTYPE are specified.
-When this is not the case, the source of this information will be specified in the column DDA:
+Most of the diagnostic variables are stored in database of which INSTRUMENT and QUANTITY (DTYPE in JET) are specified.
+When this is not the case, the source of this information will be specified in the column INSTRUMENT:

 * **Surf** = external databases to read LOS coordinates
 * **Flush** = libraries for reading specific attributes of the equilibrium of mapping between coordinates
 * **ASCII** = for quantities stored in ASCII files
 * **User** = user-defined quantities

-and DTYPE will simply be a variable name.
+and QUANTITY will simply be a variable name.

 For Flush there is currently a Python 3 wrapper developed by `Bruno Viola <bruno.viola@ukaea.uk>`_ .
 The Surf database is a publicly available ASCII file */home/flush/surf/input/overlays_db.dat* and maintained by `David Taylor <David.Taylor@ukaea.uk>`_.